Tennis Elbow Manager 2 is a tennis game that lets you become a tennis coach and manage your players.

 The goal of your training is to make your player able to win tournament matches.
 It won't be an easy task,

-Entering a tournament:
+Entering a tournament

 Here the speed for each surface in the game :

 Before each match, you'll have the possibility to define several tactics for

 Once you're ready, click on "Start Match" !

 of every player.
-The Match energy depends of the Energy Max, the Form of the
+The Match Energy depends on the Energy Max, the Form of the

 Match Energy = Energy Max x Form of day x Energy spending

 available energy on this specific day : sometimes, your player is in a bad day

-Level = 100 - Stamina x 0.8
+Level = 80 - Stamina x 0.6

-Example : if your player has a 50% stamina, then as long as his short term form won't be under 60%, he'll have a 100% Energy Max ; below 60%, it'll lower from 100% to 0%.
+Example : if your player has a 50% stamina, then as long as his short term form isn't below 60%, he'll have a 100% Energy Max ; below 60%, it'll lower from 100% to 0%.